 is upsetting you?

-In this small-group workshop you will learn skills together that enable you to understand each other.
-These tools help you communicate your basic emotions and needs honestly without blame, and listen to those of your partner without judgment.
-They enable you to work through difficult issues, while staying connected.
+In this small-group workshop, you will learn skills together that enable better understanding between one another.
+These tools will help you communicate your basic emotions and needs honestly without blame, and listen to those of your partner without judgment.
+They will help you to work through difficult issues, while staying connected.

 How does it work?

 In Couples Communication Coaching, the focus is on how you communicate with each other, especially when one or both of you are emotionally charged.
 Coaching is different from traditional therapy in that you do most of the talking directly with each other.
 The coach directs the process, but not the content of your conversations.
 The goal is that you have support to talk through difficult issues while gaining skills that you can take home and use on your own.

 Miles does not offer solutions to your conflicts, but teaches you a process that you can apply to any difficult conversation.
 He will help you to be aware of your unconscious habits, and will show you how to use Conscious Communication Skills to meet your needs, while supporting your partner in meeting their needs.

 These skills are easy to learn yet difficult to apply because most of us automatically defer to our habitual way of thinking about conflict in terms of right and wrong.
 This sets you up for competition, power struggle, and chronic tension, while making it more difficult to collaborate and connect.

 To learn how to use these relationship tools effectively usually requires the guidance of a teacher who can show you how to apply them to your personal issues.
 An intensive small-group workshop gives you an opportunity to discuss specific situations, watch demonstrations, and practice the skills for yourself in role-play scenarios.